eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-7.md

 Quick recap:

 - We have completed the implementation of `xps_loop` module with all its necessary functions

-- Each loop instance is attached to a core instance
+We will be creating a loop instance within the `xps_core_create()` function.
+There is a one to one mapping between loop and core instances.
+Each core instance has a loop instance and a loop instance belongs to one particular core instance.
+Currently we will create one _(core, loop)_ instance pair only.
+In later stages when implementing multithreaded form of eXpServer we will create multiple _(core, loop)_ instance pairs.

-So lets move onto implementing core next.
+With that, lets move onto implementing the `xps_core` module.

 ---

 ### `xps_core` Module

 `xps_core` is a module which is the container of all data related to eXpServer.
-An instance of `xps_core` can be thought of as in instance of eXpServer itself.
-We will design modules such that it will directly or indirectly be attached to an `xps_core` instance.
-Hence destroying core will result in destruction of all other instances.
+An instance of `xps_core` can be thought of as an instance of eXpServer itself.
+We design other modules such as `xps_listener`, `xps_connection` etc. in such a way that it will directly or indirectly be attached to an `xps_core` instance.
+Hence destroying core instance will result in destruction of all associated instances attached to it.
 We will get more clarity after looking at the declarations in `xps_core.h`.

 #### `xps_core.h`